-Combating Climate Change: Commercialising Clean Transport
+Combating Climate Change: Commercializing Clean Transport

 - Put simply, the commercial introduction of this pioneering new clean technology – which would mean that buses would be able to run on the energy that is created when hydrogen is mixed with oxygen – in China’s mega-cities is an innovative solution to China’s urban air pollution problems.